 Ensure that all equipment is inspected, serviced, and certified as per regulatory requirements to prevent accidents and maintain compliance.

-Check the availability and proper use PPE.
+Check the availability and proper use of PPE.

 Hazard Identification and Risk Assessment